emtpb/mca/docs/block_guide.rst

 IO Setup
 ========

-Every block needs some kind of IO to pass or receive data from other blocks.
+Every block needs inputs or outputs to pass or receive data from other blocks.
 This is done by reimplementing the method *setup_io*.
 Within that method :class:`Inputs <.Input>` and :class:`Outputs <.Output>` are added via calling :any:`new_input` and :any:`new_output`.
 In the dummy example one